ToshinoriTsuboi/dma-virtual-memory/virtual_multiheap_fit/Readme.md

 ```

 ## Notes

+So many mappings can be created in
+the kernel module of Virtual Multiheap-fit, so the number of it may exceed
+the maximum number.
+The maximum number of maps a process can make is written in the file
+`/proc/sys/vm/max_map_count`.

+In order to avoid this, add `vm.max_map_count = <huge number>` to
+the file `/etc/sysctl.conf` and type `sudo sysctl -p` to refrect these changes.

 For brevity of code, we do not assign a block number(bid) during `vmf_allocate`.
 Therefore, it is necessary for the user to determine whether each block number